 The following table lists the most lucrative credit card incentives currently on the market.
 Depending on which card you select, you could be eligible to receive a cash bonus of up to $400, or you can earn rewards redeemable for well over $1,000 in hotels or airline tickets.

 Many credit card companies offer great sign-up bonuses that almost anyone can use to their advantage.
-Even some of our featured rewards credit cards come with a sign up bonus.
+Even some of our featured rewards credit cards come with a new member bonus.
 Just be sure to pay your card off every month to avoid fees.
-Remember, sign up bonuses are never worth it if you carry a credit card balance.
+Remember, opening a new card for a bonus offer is never worth it if you carry a credit card balance.
 Only use credit cards if you can pay them off in full each month.

 Look for additional credit card offers.
-Part of your criteria for credit card offers should be more than just the sign up bonus.
-Be sure to look for a balance transfer credit card, 0% interest credit card, or a cash rewards credit card to ensure this will be a credit card worth using long after you get your sign up bonus.
+Part of your criteria for credit card offers should be more than just the bonus offer.
+Be sure to look for a balance transfer credit card, 0% interest credit card, or a cash rewards credit card to ensure this will be a credit card worth using long after you get your new member bonus.

 Anyone can sign up!
 Some of these cards are business cards, but anyone can open a business credit card by signing up as a sole proprietorship without filling out any additional forms.
 Just use your social security number as your business ID.